nouhailaaziki/Born2beroot/README.md

 ![continue](screen_shots_guide/Screen%20Shot%202025-01-02%20at%207.23.18%20PM.png)
 Ensure your virtual machine is running while you attempt to connect via SSH.

-## Step 13: Writing the Bash Monitoring Script📜
+## Step 13: Writing the Bash Monitoring Script
 ---

 Entering this section requires close attention to detail.
 It's essential to fully understand everything presented here.
 Don't try to take shortcuts!
 During the evaluation, you'll most likely be asked about the script's functionality or how it operates.